Statue of Erasmus: Earlier statues in wood and stone

 The succession of statues dedicated to Erasmus is testimony to the civic pride he elicited in his native city.
 A first statue is mentioned by early-17C printer Matthijs Bastiaensz as having been sent in 1536, the year of Erasmus's death, by the civic leaders of Basel where he died, but is not otherwise attested.

 A wooden statue was erected on the occasion of Philip of Habsburg's princely visit in Rotterdam on 27 1549.
 It played a specific role in the visit's choreography.
 The statue was hollow and enabled a young boy to stay inside.
 As Philip approached, the boy recited a Latin poem, making it appear as if Erasmus himself was praising the visitor.

-In 1557 a more durable statue of Erasmus was made in Belgian blue stone.
+In 1557 a more durable statue of Erasmus was made in Belgian blue stone, paid for by the now King of Spain, Philip II.
 In 1572, during the War of Holland, Spanish troops under Count of Bossu threw the statue into a canal.
 It was later recovered and placed on the Grotemarkt.

 The bronze statue

 On 18 April 1616, the City of Rotterdam decided to commission a new statue, following a recommendation from Hugo Grotius who had become Pensionary of the city in 1613.
 Hendrick de Keyser, who in 1614 had received the commission for the tomb of William the Silent in Delft, was selected and contracted on 29 August 1618.
 The statue was cast after his death on 5 May 1621 by local founder Jan Cornelisz.
 Ouderogge, under supervision by Hendrick's son Pieter de Keyser.
 The statue was eventually erected on 30 April 1622.
 Its cost exceeded 10,000 guilders, a very large sum for a work of art.
 It was originally gilded, but soon took a green patina.

 Joost van den Vondel wrote a poem about it that same year, titled To the splendid metal statue in Rotterdam erected in honour of the great Erasmus.

 It was the first public statue in bronze in the Netherlands, and unique in Europe as it honored an intellectual luminary rather than a military or political leader.

 Erasmus is depicted as a theologian, reading a large Bible.
-Local legend has it that Erasmus turns a page of the book every hour at the stroke of the clock.
+Local legend has it that Erasmus turns a page of the book every hour at the stroke of the clock, as was reported by several foreigners.